 If you’re looking into the exciting field of ultrasound technology, you’ll be happy to hear that it’s one of the highest-paid allied healthcare careers out there.

-Like any career, salaries often depend on experience, education, and where you’re located.
+That said, like any career, salaries are dependent on experience, education, and your location.

-Massachusetts boasts the highest ultrasound salaries in the northeast, with an average $82,450 per year (though it definitely has one of the most competitive job markets for this sector).
+Massachusetts boasts the highest ultrasound salaries in the northeast, with average salaries of $83,700, but the Old Bay State also has one of the most competitive job markets for this sector.

 Looking for four seasons and affordable living?
-DMS tech opportunities in the Midwest abound, with Wisconsin coming in first place for the highest ultrasound employment rate in the region.
+DMS tech opportunities abound in the Midwest.

-Unsurprisingly, cities have the most job offerings, and the Great Lakes region is no different.
-Chicago – and its surrounding suburbs – has the third-highest employment level in the country.
+Cities generally offer the most job offerings, and the Midwest is no different: Chicago – and its surrounding suburbs – has the second-best employment rates for DMS techs in the nation.